 Home stagers can also complete programs leading to certification in the field.
 One such designation is the Certified Staging Professional offered by the Certified Staging Professionals, which is a Real Estate Staging Association-accredited training provider.
 This certification program combines classroom and fieldwork that covers such topics as inventory management, color mapping, target market and business planning.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), most professional home stagers operate a company, which requires business acumen.
+According to the U.S. Bureau of Labor Statistics (BLS), most professional home stagers operate a company, which requires business acumen.
 Some home stagers have worked as real estate agents while some focus on home staging along with maintaining their real estate duties.
 The earnings for home stagers depend on the area and demand for services.
 Home stagers may set a flat rate for staging services by the room or charge clients an hourly rate.
 Additionally, these professionals may offer consultation services.

 The BLS doesn't gather employment outlook information for home stagers.
 A career close to that of a home stager would be an interior designer.
 Professionals in the 90th percentile or higher earned $94,130 or more per year, whereas the bottom 10th percentile earned $29,970 or less per year.
 The mean annual income was $48,840.